Artwork by: Daria Sukhanova

 How did you get my name?
 (Make sure they answer specifically here, not just “a colleague.”)

-Remember that working with a recruiter is a personal relationship.
-Here are some other questions you can ask to help you determine whether it's a relationship worth pursuing.
+Working with a recruiter might be about business, but it’s also a personal relationship.
+You’ll be working with someone who will know your job history, your education, your skills, and who you are as a person.
+That’s a big responsibility!
+Here are some other questions you can ask to help you determine whether it's a relationship worth pursuing:

 How long have you been recruiting?

 What industries/types of roles do you specialize in?

 Can you name some clients that are looking for people with my experience and skill set?

 How many people with my background have you placed in the last six months?

 Can I ask some of your clients about their experiences?